DR REBECCA LOUISE-CLARKE

 35th Anniversary (MBAS) Melbourne Blues Appreciation Society Exhibition.

-This year will be the 35th Anniversary of The MBAS !
+This year will be the 35th Anniversary of The MBAS!
 MBAS has enjoyed a long history and still attracts hundreds of new members and audiences locally and internationally.
 This volunteer run not for-profit organisation was formed in 1990 by a group of music lovers who gathered each week at the Station Hotel in Prahran to hear musicians Dutch Tilders and the Blues Club.
 Dutch invited guest artists to perform with him and it was decided by the artists and music enthusiasts that a society or club was needed that would support the current and developing Blues artists of Melbourne.
-The MBAS is a not-for-profit organization.
-Activities and functions it presents include a Tuesday Night Feature Artist and Jam Night, Youth In Blues, Blues Performer of the Year Challenge, Victorian Tasmanian Blues Music Awards and a Women’N’Blues programme.
-Over the society’s journey, international bonds have been fostered, and MBAS has developed become known amongst communities foundational to the Blues genre.
+MBAS’ activities and functions include a Tuesday Night Feature Artist and Jam Night, Youth In Blues, Blues Performer of the Year Challenge, Victorian Tasmanian Blues Music Awards and a Women’N’Blues programme.
+Over the society’s journey, international bonds have been fostered, and MBAS has become well known amongst communities foundational to the Blues genre.
 The MBAS has sent bands and solo artists to compete at the International Blues Challenge (IBC), a challenge that attracts over 400 acts from Blues Societies all over the world.
 All competing acts in the Blues Challenge (IBC), have each won a Challenge held by their local Blues Society.
 MBAS is amongst the most successful Blues Societies competing, proudly having their members make it to the Finals and achieving 2 winners, 2 runners up and 2 ‘best guitarists’ awards.

 This international collaboration has earned Naarm/Melbourne a reputation for being one of the major Blues Music cities internationally.
 Their ongoing partnerships have included The Blues Foundation in Memphis USA which has endured for over 25 years.
 Emerging musicians who have honed their craft though MBAS’ weekly jam sessions which bring new and established artists together in Blues experimentation have gone on to compete and find success in international Blues competitions, a testament to the important ways that MBAS has nurtured young talent.
-This long history of MBAS has woven in it a rich tapestry of accomplishments, musical and intellectual rigor, friendship, community and tireless dedication.
-T.his exhibition honours their contributions to the Blues community.
+This long history of MBAS is a rich tapestry of accomplishments, musical and intellectual rigour, friendship, community and tireless dedication.
+This exhibition honours MBAS’ contributions to the Blues community.

 Fiona Boyes